 - Hon.
 Lloyd F. MacMahon, U.S. District Court Southern District of New York, 1988–1989

 Paul Curnin is Co-Chair of the Firm’s Litigation Department.
-He concentrates on securities and derivative matters, government and internal investigations, and corporate control litigation.
-Paul represents corporate clients, boards, board committees, and individuals.
-He has handled numerous SEC enforcement proceedings and internal investigations.
+He concentrates on securities and derivative matters, government and internal investigations, corporate control litigation, and has handled numerous SEC enforcement proceedings.
+He also frequently advises clients on compliance programs and policies.
+Paul routinely represents corporations, financial institutions, boards, special committees, and individuals.

 Recent publications include “Defending Subprime Claims” in Litigating Securities Class Actions (LexisNexis 2011); and “Mergers and Acquisitions” in Commercial Litigation in New York State Courts (3d ed.
 2012).